 - If a user buys a product from your website, you can add him to a Buyer Later you can send them an offer for getting them again to the site.

-- If an consumer watches a video on your homepage, or visits your Pricing page, you can put the customer in “Interested Buyer” segment.
+- If a consumer watches a video on your homepage or visits your Pricing page, you can put the customer in “Interested Buyer” segment.
 Later you can send them notifications to convert them into a buyer.

 How to add custom Segments to your subscribers using our API

 We take an example of a Test preparation content site which has content for GATE and IES exams and wants to segment its users into 2 segments GATE2017 or IES2017.